AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Proposed Framework

 \subsection{Dataset Overview}

-In this study, we utilize a publicly available dataset\footnote{Dryad repository: \href{https://datadryad.org/dataset/doi:10.6086/D1XM45}{doi:10.6086/D1XM45}} by Pham et al., comprising physiological parameters obtained from blood sample analyses~\cite{pham2022inflammatory}.
-The dataset captures the body’s response to high-altitude stress, with a particular focus on immune system changes.
-It includes key physiological features such as oxygen saturation (SpO\textsubscript{2}), heart rate (HR), carbon monoxide (CO) measured in percentage (\%) and parts per million (ppm), systolic and diastolic blood pressure (Psys and Pdia), hematocrit (Hct), and AMS score~\cite{pham2022inflammatory}.
-SpO\textsubscript{2} represents the percentage of oxygen saturation in the blood, whereas HR measures the number of heartbeats per minute.
-CO (\%) and CO (ppm) indicate the presence of carbon monoxide in the blood, which increases oxygen deprivation at higher altitudes.
+In this study, we utilize a publicly available dataset\footnote{Dryad repository: \href{https://datadryad.org/dataset/doi:10.6086/D1XM45}{doi:10.6086/D1XM45}} by Pham et al., comprising physiological parameters~\cite{pham2022inflammatory,roach20182018}.
+The dataset captures the body’s response to high-altitude stress, with a focus on immune system changes.
+It includes key physiological features such as oxygen saturation (SpO\textsubscript{2}), heart rate (HR), carbon monoxide (CO) measured in percentage (\%) and parts per million (ppm), systolic and diastolic blood pressure (Psys and Pdia), hematocrit (Hct), and Lake Louise-referenced AMS score~\cite{roach20182018}.
+The dataset comprises both wearable-accessible and blood-sample-derived variables; however, the blood-derived variables are not intended for real-time deployment.
+In this work, SpO\textsubscript{2}, HR, and event/time information are considered wearable- or mobile-accessible inputs.
+In contrast, Hct and CO-related measurements are blood-sample-derived variables; they are included for dataset characterization and feature-importance comparison, but they are not required for deployment-oriented \Design{} learning or a real-time inference pipeline and are not used in the training or inference pipeline in this work.
+Among the wearable-accessible features, SpO\textsubscript{2} represents the percentage of oxygen saturation in the blood, while HR measures the number of heartbeats per minute.
+Among the blood-derived features, CO (\%) and CO (ppm) indicate the presence of carbon monoxide in the blood, which can exacerbate oxygen deprivation at higher altitudes.
 Hematocrit (Hct) refers to the proportion of red blood cells in the blood.

-AMS score, ranging from 1 to 12, quantifies the severity of AMS symptoms.
-Additionally, the dataset includes \textit{event} and \textit{time} information to capture the participant's daily routine.
-The event-time pairing provides altitude details corresponding to each measurement, such as \textit{baseline}, \textit{sea level}, \textit{high altitude}, and \textit{overnight} $\&$ \textit{night} (with different levels of time: 1, 2, 3), etc. Considering the AMS scores, we evaluate two classification designs.
-First, a binary classifier (\texttt{Step-I} in Fig.~\ref{fig:proposed_method}): scores $\geq 2$ are labeled as ``\texttt{AMS}'' (alert condition), while scores $<2$ are labeled as ``\texttt{No AMS}''.
-Second, a multiclass classifier categorizes severity into three risk levels: \textit{low}, \textit{medium}, and \textit{high}, enabling finer-grained stratification.
+The dataset by Pham et al.~\cite{pham2022inflammatory} includes a protocol-level \textit{Event Name} field and a corresponding ordered \textit{Time} field, which together identify the measurement stage of each physiological record.
+Specifically, measurements are organized across exposure stages such as \textit{Baseline (sea level)}, \textit{Night~1--3 (altitude)}, and \textit{Overnight~1--3}.
+In this dataset, the \textit{night} labels denote measurements collected during nighttime altitude exposure, whereas the \textit{overnight} labels refer to measurements collected after a full night of exposure.
+The \textit{Time} values provide an ordered stage index (e.g., 0, 0.5, 1, 1.5, 2, 2.5, and 3), reflecting the progression of the measurement protocol.
+Thus, these event-time numerical variables are used as contextual stage information associated with each physiological measurement, rather than as dense wearable time-series streams or categorical labels.